-Kansal et al. [7] have proposed a hybrid energy management algorithm for the datacenter.
+Kansal et al. [7] have proposed a hybrid energy management algorithm for the data center.
 They propose a mechanism to collect the actual QoS and control the individual systems QoS.
 In their work, energy control is done by modifying the application and compromising QoS (e.g. lower frame rate in video processing).
 We propose hybrid approach to conserve energy by changing the voltage and frequency of the processor without compromising QoS.
 Meisner et al. [10] propose PowerNap algorithm, running the processor of all the systems at the highest frequency, and then put the entire system in idles state (often named Race to Halt - RtH).
 We have shown in previous work [2] that the highest frequency is not the most optimal frequency.
 In this work we make use of this observation and set the processor of each system at its most energy efficient frequency.
 Meisner et al. [5] and Jeffrey et al. [6] also distinguish the throughput vs. responsiveness workload characteristics.
 Meisner et al. [5] introduce the online data intensive workload characteristics (e.g web search) and describe the energy management challenges of such workloads.
 One of these challenges is the need to keep enough systems active in order to meet the latency requirements, limiting the use of PowerNap [10].
-Our work addresses this challenge and provides energy management algorithm that keeps enough systems active and offers energy savings for these active systems.
-However, our work does not fully address the Long Tail challenge [6] and the extension of the proposed algorithm is a subject of future work.
-Mars et al. [3][4] surveyed existing datacenters and demonstrated the existence of heterogeneity in datacenters.
+Our work address this challenge and provide energy management algorithm that keeps enough systems active and offers energy savings for these active systems.
+Our work is however does not fully address the Long Tail challenge [6] and the extension of the proposed algorithm is a subject of future work.
+Mars et al. [3][4] surveyed existing data centers and demonstrated the existence of heterogeneity in data centers.
 They proposed dispatch algorithm to exploit this heterogeneity for the purpose of energy management by selecting the right system for the right workload.
 Our study further extends this idea by utilize the powerful energy savings capability of Dynamic Voltage and Frequency Scaling (DVFS).
 We show that proper use of DVFS more than doubles the energy savings (Figure 5 and Table 1).
-Fan et al. [8] profiled system utilization and load over time in the datacenter.
-Barroso et al. [9] evaluate the energy cost and performance in the datacenter.
+Fan et al. [8] profiled the verifying load over time and system utilization in the data center.
+Barroso et al. [9] evaluate the energy cost and performance in the data center.
 We base our online system requirements and energy optimizations on this observation.